-- Explain how marketing management is a business discipline focused on the practical application of marketing techniques and the management of a firm's marketing resources and activities. - 3.
-Describe how marketing managers are often responsible for influencing the level, timing, and composition of customer demand in a manner that will achieve the company's objectives. - 4.
-Define roles and responsibilities related to marketing, sales, and customer service. - 5.
-Develop vital skills for effective business writing and communication that are necessary for successful careers in sales and marketing.
+- 1. Express how the marketing discipline is focused on the practical application of marketing techniques and proper management of a firm's marketing resources and activities. - 2.
+Describe how effective marketing influences the level, timing, and composition of customer demand in a manner that achieves a company's objectives. - 3.
+Analyze and leverage market research, marketing strategy, marketing communication techniques, and technology. - 4.
+Define roles and responsibilities related to marketing, sales, and customer service. - Develop vital skills for effective business writing and communication that are necessary for successful careers in sales and marketing.